 Examination of programs designed for the young adolescent.
 Functions, organizations, planning, and evaluation of the curriculum.
 Includes special curricular areas.
+Recent Term(s) Offered: None

 Modern Languages (MLNG)

 MLNG 410G Second Language Acquisition 3 Hours

 Introduction to principal theories of the acquisition of a second or foreign language.
 Explores how language learning styles and strategies relate to language acquisition and implications for the classroom.